Charles E. Bennison: Education and family

 Bennison was born in Minneapolis, Minnesota, on November 30, 1943, and was baptized at St. Luke's Episcopal Church in Hastings, Minnesota, on December 24, 1943.
 His father, Charles E. Bennison Sr., was also a priest who went on to become the Bishop of Western Michigan.

 Bennison received a B.A. degree summa cum laude from Lawrence University in Appleton, Wisconsin, in 1965.
 In 1965–66, he studied at Seabury-Western Theological Seminary, and then attended Harvard Divinity School, where he received a B.D. degree in 1968 and a Th.M. degree in 1970.
 He earned his M.A. degree from the Claremont Graduate School in 1977, and a S.T.M. degree from Union Theological Seminary in 1992.
-He was honored with a D.Div. degree from Episcopal Divinity School in Cambridge, Massachusetts, in 1997.
+He was honored with a Doctor of Divinity degree from Episcopal Divinity School in Cambridge, Massachusetts, in 1997.

-Benninson married Joan Kathryn Reahard; they have two daughters, Sarah and Kathryn.
+Bennison married Joan Kathryn Reahard; they have two daughters, Sarah and Kathryn.